ehrenbrav/nestcamDIY/README.md

 Place the camera in the center of the roof so it gets a good image of the entire interior.

 - Use pushpins to attach the camera to the roof.
+Screws are more secure but harder to adjust - your choice.
 - Run the ribbon cable through a small notch drilled in the wall on the same side as the enclosure.
+If you are using the Waveshare camera, you will also need to run the infrared filter control wire to the Pi along with the ribbon cable.

 ### 4.4 Drill Holes for the LEDs and Motion Sensor